microsoft/OneLabeler/README.md

-# Image Labeler
+# Generic Labeler

-- A system for image labeling
+- A system for multiple data labeling tasks